ayriix/clipboard-landind-page/README.md

-# clipboard-landind-page
-So it's another landind page.
+# So it's another landind page.